IMS In A 5G Network

 An Overview of IMS in a 5G Network

 IMS is a service framework to deliver multimedia services over IP Networks.
 It is predominantly used for delivering interactive services like Voice, IP Centrex Service, Video chat, Video Conferencing, and Instant Messaging-based multimedia services (VoNR, VoLTE, VoWiFi, RCS, etc.).
+As IMS is access-independent, it is quite relevant in 5G Networks.

 It connects to the 5G SBA for delivering services like Voice over 5G (VoNR or Vo5G) and allows roaming features over 5G/4G networks.